webdriverio/webdriverio/website/docs/v7Migration.md

 ## Update Step Definitions

 If you are using Jasmine or Mocha, you are done here.
-The last update step is to update the Cucumber.js imports from `cucumber` to `@cucumber/cucumber`.
+The last step is to update the Cucumber.js imports from `cucumber` to `@cucumber/cucumber`.
 This can also be done via the codemod automatically:

 ```sh
 $ npx jscodeshift -t ./node_modules/@wdio/codemod/v7 ./src/e2e/*
 ```

 That's it!
-No more changes necessary.
+No more changes necessary 🎉

 #### Commits: